Dave Rennie

-Rugby union playing career
+Playing career

 Amateur and provincial

 Rennie played with Upper Hutt RFC in Wellington, New Zealand.
 He finished playing early at 27 due to a recurring shoulder injury.

 Rennie played with the Wellington Lions.
 He won the NPC title with the Lions in 1986.
 Later as head coach he guided the team to their next NPC title 14 years later in 2000.

 International

-Rennie's mother was from Rarotonga in the Cook Islands, and thus Rennie was eligible for the Cook Islands national rugby union team.
+Rennie's mother was from Rarotonga in the Cook Islands, and thus Rennie was eligible for the Cook Islands national team.

-He played for the Cook Islands national rugby union team for one game in 1990, but it was a non-capped match.
+He played for the Cook Islands for one non-capped match in 1990.

-Rugby union coaching career
+Coaching career

 Rennie has been described as "hard-nosed, doesn't tolerate fools, is astute and has a deep rugby intelligence."

-Dave is a world class coach and the results on the field speak for themselves.
-He enjoys huge respect from players and fans, and right across the rugby community.
+After playing for the amateur side Rennie then coached Upper Hutt RFC.